 The Data Collections Burden Reduction Service (DCBR) is offering a simple and confidential way to allow data providers to refer data collections they feel would benefit from further scrutiny.

 NHS England has commissioned the HSCIC to deliver the new Data Service for Commissioners.
 The service will receive and process personal confidential data (PCD) on behalf of Commissioning Support Units (CSUs) and Clinical Commissioning Groups (CCGs).

 EPS enables prescribers to send prescriptions electronically to a dispenser of the patient's choice.
-This makes the prescribing and dispensing process more efficient and convenient for patients and staff.
+This makes the prescribing

 Information Standards delivery provides services and products to assist the collection, processing, management and sharing of health and social care information to support patient care.